Giuliana De Sio

-Giuliana De Sio (born 2 April 1957) is an Italian actress, the younger sister of pop-folk singer Teresa De Sio.
+Giuliana De Sio (born 2 April 1957) is an Italian actress and the younger sister of pop-folk singer Teresa De Sio.
 She won two David di Donatello for Best Actress and a Nastro d'Argento for Best Actress.

 Biography and career

 Giuliana De Sio was born in Salerno and grew up in Cava de' Tirreni, where her family is originally from.
 She is the daughter of lawyer and essayist Alfonso De Sio and the younger sister of the singer-songwriter Teresa De Sio.
 De Sio's first public appearance was when she was five years old in a show at Teatro Verdi in Salerno.
 She moved to Terrasini when she was eighteen to live in a hippy commune.
 Relocated to Rome, she started a relationship with Alessandro Haber, who encouraged her to take up acting.
 Her first main role was in 1977 RAI TV film Una donna.

 De Sio had her breakout in 1983, when she starred in Massimo Troisi's Scusate il ritardo and alongside Francesco Nuti in Maurizio Ponzi's The Pool Hustlers, that got her a David di Donatello for Best Actress and a Nastro d'Argento for Best Actress.

 She won a second David di Donatello for Carlo Lizzani's The Wicked.